IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 - Add the ip address of the Allen Bradley PLC device that will be communicating with XRT, to the `AllowedConnections` JSON array.

-pool.json (Optional)
+### pool.json (Optional)

-- If you find with many schedules set that the application crashes please edit the [pool.json](../config/pool.json) file and set maxjobs to a lower number and reduce threads to 1.
+- If you find with many schedules set that the application crashes, please edit the [pool.json](../config/pool.json) file and set maxjobs to a lower number and reduce threads to 1.

-## Building The Applicaiton
+## Building The Application

 You can build the EthernetIP Example following the links below: